tillgrallert/lossless-sente-export/readme.md

 1. **Attachment**
 2. **AttachmentLocation**
 3. **Author**
-4. Collection: empty
+4. Collection: one row for every collection
-5. CollectionReference
+5. CollectionReference: empty
+    - this table was clearly planned to contain information on which references is part of which collection, but this information was never stored here.
 6. **Keyword**
 7. Library: empty
-8. LibraryProperty
+8. LibraryProperty: stores basic settings
 9. **Note**:
     - This is the most important table to improve the generic XML export
     - contains information otherwise missing as JSON: